emeleonufavour/github-productivity/README.md

-# Github Productivity
+# Scribe

 ## Overview

 Let your Github contribution graph reflect how long you code.
-Github Productivity is a VS Code extension that helps track your coding activity.
+Scribe is a VS Code extension that helps track your coding activity.
 It allows you to:

 - Set a timer for coding sessions.
 - Log your coding activity duration.